Top of the page

 Chemical cardioversion uses rhythm-control medicines to reset your heart.
 They can also help keep your heart in a normal rhythm after it has been reset.

 You may take this medicine as pills.
 Or you may get it in your arm through a tube called an IV.

 If you have an IV, it will be done in the hospital.
-If you use the pills, you might start them in the hospital.
-Or you might start the pills at home.
+If you use the pills, you might take them in the hospital.

 Your doctor may ask you to take other medicines before your cardioversion.
 They can help keep blood clots from forming.
 And they can prevent the heart-rate problem from coming back.

 Sometimes the heart rate doesn't go back to normal.
 Or it may reset for a while and then go back to an uneven rate.